kiki101robo/Comparative_Analysis_PathPlanning-ENPM661-Final-Project/README.md

 6. Skips unchanged planners on subsequent runs; writes `eval_cache.json`.
 7. Prints both per-map comparisons and cross-map summaries to the console.

-### `validate_all_runners.py`

-1. Loads a single reference map and hard-coded start/goal pose.
-2. Iterates through each planner in `PLANNERS`.
-3. Dynamically imports `planners.<name>` and calls its `run_planner()`.
-4. Asserts the return type to catch API mismatches.
-5. Reports / per planner together with any traceback.

 ### `plots.py`